takumif/shakashaka_solver/15418_report.md

 <img src="images/5by5par.png" alt="final" width="400px" height="300px">

 For the sample 4 by 4 board, we have achieved a speedup of roughly ~2.66  over the sequential version.
+For the sample 5 by 5 board, the speedup achieved was about ~4.5 over the sequential version.

+Depending on the initial board configurations, the speedup will vary since the size of the recursion tree will be different for each board.

+A key thing to note here is the performance of this program is dependent of the number of threads running on your operating system.
+If there are too many running threads (Eg. you opened many tabs or another browser such as Chrome), the speedup of the program will be reduced.
+This is because many threads will increase the overhead over the CPU's finite execution resources.
+So it is recommended that it to run this program on a single browser with as little opened applications as possible.